 What we don’t: Product specs are sometimes limited and confusing to understand.

 The Backcountry site itself is user-friendly and easy to navigate, but we would prefer a greater level of detail in their product specifications.
-As a result, we often find ourselves looking elsewhere for more a more intuitive site experience.
-Overall, however, Backcountry remains one of our favorite retailers with a consistently great selection, and the fact that they offer free two-day shipping doesn’t hurt.
+As a result, we often find ourselves looking elsewhere (including at Evo) for more a more intuitive site experience.
+Overall, however, Backcountry remains one of our favorite retailers with a consistently great selection and excellent customer service.

 Shipping: Free standard (at $50+)